Openness is a core value of the Open Philanthropy Project. We see ourselves as being open in two important ways:

 - We share early drafts of our blog posts and reports with the people and organizations discussed therein and invite their suggestions for improving the content.

 - We work with our partners to make key information public without unnecessarily undermining their work.
+We no longer write publicly about personal relationships with partner organizations.

 - We write more thoroughly about major decisions and grants than minor ones.